-We find it useful, then, to map out the landscape of the language of a workshop.
-Occasionally you’ll see a participant reviewing the wall of words during a break, sometimes adding a word that came into question during a discussion, or adding a term they’d never heard of before.
+We find it useful, then, to map out the landscape of the language of a workshop, an event glossary.
+You’ll see a participant reviewing the wall of words during a break, sometimes adding a word that came into question during a discussion, or adding a term they’d never heard of before.

 A few examples:

 A problem, stated as a sentence with a period at the end, is basically a complaint.
 It has a weight to it, it drags us down.
 A problem posed as a question is an invitation for ideas and solutions.
 It’s not a finite statement about what’s wrong.
 It’s a solicitation for options to consider.
 We use a few different stem phrases to turn a problem into a constructive open-ended question: How to…?
 How might we…?
 Or In what ways might we…?

 Notice in the last question the word “ways” is plural.
 It’s one more letter on one little word, but it speaks volumes.
 It says you’re seeking number of options – more than one – not just the first idea, usually habitual, that comes to mind.
 The word “might” is deliberate, too, as using “can” implies a judgment and “might” invites all imaginable solutions.